Mountain and Sea Air Spring Water and Sunshine are Key to Pasta Quality

-The 200 Gragnano Pasta Factories Contributed 10 Percent of Italy’s Production a Century Ago
+Gragnano's Pasta Factories Contributed 10 Percent of Italy’s Production a Century Ago

 The Gragnano Pasta Cooperative represents small producers in the area; it holds that the dough should be made solely from Italian wheat, be pushed through perforated bronze plates to mold it, and that the resulting strands, sheets and elegant shapes must be dried at temperatures no higher than 122 degrees.
 Higher temperatures burn the dough.

 Visit Gragnano Naples and Italy with Knowledge Tourism

 Greco di Tufo is one of Campania’s finest whites and is perhaps the oldest wine in all of Italy.
 Greco refers to its Ancient Greek origins, after those who first brought the grape to Italy and cultivated it on the slopes of the Vesuvius.
 The first written account is found in a poem fragment from 6 BC in Pompeii.
 Written on a wall, it reads: You are cold, Bice, truly a piece of ice, if even the Greco wine could not warm your heart last night.